echu06/magazine-semantic-drift/README.md

 3. Thirdly, we calculate roBERTa sentiment in **roberta_pipeline.py** using the **time_parser.py** package and other pre-sets.
 You only need to call the pipeline, add time bins, and text column names to calculate roberta sentiment.
 The roberta sentiment will be stored in the **Roberta Data** folder.

+All the packages that need to be downloaded are directly in requirements.txt.